Southern Utah Railroad's McKeen Car

 Southern Utah Railroad briefly operated the largest McKeen car built.
 Its body was 55 feet, 3 inches long, and it had a 300 horsepower engine on the only six-wheel power truck that McKeen built.

-Only two McKeen cars were built after Southern Utah number 100.
-It was one of only two cars built in 1916, and no cars were built in 1915.
-Two McKeen cars were built in 1917, and were the last cars built by McKeen.
+Southern Utah no. 100 was one of only two cars built in 1916, and no cars were built in 1915.
+Two McKeen cars were built in 1917, including SURR no. 100, and were the last cars built by McKeen.
 The company assets and designs were sold to Union Pacific in March 1920.

 Research has found that the car was built for Southern Utah but they never started paying for it.
 There was a flood in June 1917 that cut the line just six months after the McKeen was delivered on January 1, 1917.
 Utah Railway was in operation by this time (mid 1917) and Southern Utah was only being used to move coal to the east, and haul passengers between Price and the coal mines.